Barry Ollman

 Hungary Rock

-I recently returned from a trip to Eastern Europe as a guest of the Kogart House Museum and the Kovacs Gabor Art Foundation in Budapest.
+Some years back I traveled to Eastern Europe as a guest of the Kogart House Museum and the Kovacs Gabor Art Foundation in Budapest.
 I lent them some items from my collection for their exhibit, From San Francisco to Woodstock, The Golden Age of American Rock Posters 1965-1971 and they were kind enough to bring me in for the opening.
 By way of background, a few years ago I was introduced to the Chief Curator of the exhibit, Andras Simonyi, former Hungarian Ambassador to the US, (here interviewed by Stephen Colbert in 2006), by my friend and fellow collector Paul Harbaugh who was a Co-Curator on the project.
 One night about two months before we left for Budapest I was speaking with Paul on the phone and he told me that they could use a foreword/introductory essay for the exhibition catalog and he asked if I'd like to have a shot at it.

-Andras, who is an accomplished Rock musician himself, is a firm believer that Rock & Roll played a critical role in the fall of the Iron Curtain, and his vision informed much of the content of this exhibit.
+Barry Ollman Andras, who is an accomplished Rock musician himself, is a firm believer that Rock & Roll played a critical role in the fall of the Iron Curtain, and his vision informed much of the content of this exhibit.
 As I began to work on the essay, I had to search for some basic truths about what music has meant in my own life, and when I sent my finished piece to the folks at the Museum the next morning, I was delighted to find that it resonated strongly with my new friends in Hungary.
 They love the same music that I love but in a way that I'd never been able to appreciate.
 They grew up in a situation where all of the amazing sixties music that endlessly flowed out of The States and UK was really hard for them to get their hands on!
 The Wall couldn't stop the music, even in a pre internet era, but that didn't make it easy to find, nor did it make it safe to listen to.
 I've taken it for granted my entire life that I could listen to any music I want to hear, whenever I want to hear it...

 That is a true luxury!